mraxus/sandal-autowire/README.md

 ## Usage

 Creating a container will return a `sandal` container with an additional `autowire` function.
-The autowire function will require all .js and .json files in the provided directory recursively and register them in container.
+The autowire function will require all .js and .json files in the provided directory recursively and register them in the container.

 ### Example
 ```js